American English vs British English: how to learn American accent

 American Accent: In contrast, the American accent may sound more straightforward with a smoother rhythm and less pronounced pauses.

-British Accent: In the British accent, “R” is often not pronounced at the end of a word or before a consonant, creating a softer sound.
+British English: in the British accent, “R” is often not pronounced at the end of a word or before a consonant, creating a longer vowel sound.
+If a vower ir followed by -r in British English it is pronounced a long vowel.
+For example, a word “car” would sound like “kaaaaa”, while a word “more” would sound like “mooooo”.

-American Accent: In the American accent, “R” is usually pronounced in most cases, giving the speech a clearer and more vibrant sound.
+American English: in the American accent, “R” is usually pronounced in most cases, giving the speech a clearer and more vibrant sound.
+Thus a “car” will sound like “carr” and “more” will sound like “moorr”.
+Make sure you make “r” sound rounded (you want to roll your tongue to pronounce “r”).

 Select audiobooks or podcasts in English with an American accent.
 Listen to them regularly, striving to grasp intonations and pronunciation nuances.
 These are some of the best American accent training resources: